MartenSkogh/BasicQuantumComputing/README.md

 # BasicQuantumComputing
-Some simple scripts for me to do quick quantum computational calcultaions
+Some simple scripts for me to do quick quantum computational calculations.